openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A key attestation defined by this specification is an interoperable, verifiable statement that provides evidence of authenticity and security properties of a key and its storage component to the Credential Issuer.
 Keys can be stored in various key storage components, which differ in their ability to protect the private key against extraction and duplication, as well as in the methods used for End-User authentication to unlock key operations.
 These key storage components may be software-based or hardware-based, and can be located on the same device as the Wallet, on external security tokens, or on remote services that enable cryptographic key operations.
 Key attestations are issued by the Wallet's key storage component itself or by the Wallet Provider.
 When the Wallet Provider creates the key attestation, it needs to verify the authenticity of the claims it is making about the keys (e.g., by using the platform-specific key attestations).

 A Wallet MAY provide key attestations to inform the Credential Issuer about the properties of the provided cryptographic public keys, e.g. for proof types sent in the Credential Request.
 Credential Issuers may want to evaluate these key attestations to determine whether the keys meet their own security requirements, based on the trust framework in use, regulatory requirements, laws, or internal design decisions.
-A Credential Issuer SHOULD communicate this requirement to evaluate key attestations through its metadata or using some sort of out-of-band mechanism.
+A Credential Issuer MUST communicate this requirement to evaluate key attestations through its metadata or using some sort of out-of-band mechanism.

 Since key attestations may be used for different Credential Issuers from different trust frameworks and varying in their requirements, it is necessary to use a common approach to facilitate interoperability.
 Therefore, key attestations SHOULD use a common format, allowing Credential Issuers to develop consistent evaluation processes, reducing complexity and potential errors.
 Common formats make it easy for Credential Issuers to demonstrate compliance with regulatory requirements across different jurisdictions and facilitate the development of shared best practices and security benchmarks.